skip to content

 • at and within 10 metres of a sporting venue during an organised underage sporting event or training session [reg 24].

-A ban on smoking or vaping within the public areas of residential aged care facilities and within 10 metres of their boundaries will commence operation one year later, on 1 March 2025 [reg 20].
+A ban on smoking or vaping within the public areas of residential aged care facilities and within 10 metres of their boundaries will commence operation on 7 December 2026 [see reg 20 and Tobacco and E-Cigarette Products (Smoking Bans—Residential Aged Care Facility) Amendment Regulations 2024].

 If caught smoking or vaping in a smoke-free or vape-free public area, the police may: